VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/api/personnel_file_api/personnel_file_api_intro.md

 - Get the properties of a specific employee using the employeenumber
 - Add a document with required and optional properties using multipart/form-data
 - Add a document with required and optional properties using multipart/mixed
-- Add a document with required and optional properties using application/json

 ## Domain model
 The Personnel File API will support the following domain model